marckong/brain-dumps/hotkey-event-delegation/README.md

 * The Keyboard, ‘keydown’, event bubble/propagation needs to be completely separated from hotkey command event propagation
 * The hotkey command event needs to be distributed from the top to the bottom and selectively listened in where a hotkey operation actually targets
 * NeDB database should be read only once unless its modification happens

+## Non-goal
+* This effort can help converting class components into functional components, but that is not the goal for this work.

 ## Considered Options
 * option 1 - use of pub/sub pattern with EventEmitter and React Context AP in the top to flush out hotkey event from top to bottom